siosonel/tatag-api/README.md

     > git clone git@github.com:siosonel/tatag-api.git
     ```

-2. Define HOME and fill-in database credentials in config-public.php.
-All other types of credentials are optional.
+2. Define HOME and fill-in database credentials in config-exmaple.php, then that file SAVE AS to config-public.php.
+All other types of credentials in the configuration file example are optional.
 Note that the "-public" label indicates the audience type for which the configuration is targeted, and NOT that this file's contents are meant to be publicly visible.

 3. Install Composer if you don't have it yet: